The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS

-In this paper, we explore using runtime verification to design safe cyber-physical systems (CPS).
-We build upon the Simplex Architecture, where control authority may switch from an unverified and potentially unsafe \emph{advanced controller} to a backup \emph{baseline controller} in order to maintain the safety of an autonomous cyber-physical system.
-In this work, we show that runtime checks can replace the requirement to statically verify safety of the baseline controller is statically verified.
-This is important as there are many types of powerful control techniques---model-predictive control, rapidly-exploring random trees and neural network controllers---that often work well in practice, but are difficult to statically prove correct, and therefore could not be used before as baseline controllers.
-We prove that, through more extensive runtime checks, such an approach can still guarantee safety.
-We call this approach the \emph{Black-Box Simplex Architecture}, as both high-level controllers are treated as black boxes.
-We present case studies where model-predictive control provides safety for multi-robot coordination, and neural networks provably prevent collisions for groups of F-16 aircraft, despite occasionally outputting unsafe commands. \keywords{Black-Box Simplex \and Runtime Assurance \and Autonomous CPS.}
+The Simplex Architecture is a runtime assurance framework where control authority may switch from an unverified and potentially unsafe \emph{advanced controller} to a backup \emph{baseline controller} in order to maintain the safety of an autonomous cyber-physical system.
+In this work, we show that runtime checks can replace the requirement to statically verify safety of the baseline controller.
+This is important as there are many powerful control techniques, such as model-predictive control and neural network controllers, that work well in practice but are difficult to statically verify.
+Since the method does not use internal information about the advanced or baseline controller, we call the approach the \emph{Black-Box Simplex Architecture}.
+We prove the architecture is safe and present two case studies where (i)~model-predictive control provides safe multi-robot coordination, and (ii)~neural networks provably prevent collisions in groups of F-16 aircraft, despite the controllers occasionally outputting unsafe commands. \keywords{Black-Box Simplex \and Runtime Assurance \and Autonomous CPS.}